-This trio of initiatives will be connected by the fourth component of the plan – the deployment of high-speed broadband through the “Gigabit City” initiative.
+This trio of initiatives will be connected by the fourth component of the plan – the deployment of high-speed broadband through the “Smart Cities” initiative.

 As Huntington advanced through the America’s Best Communities competition – first to the round of 50 quarterfinalists, then to the round of 15 semifinalists, and lastly to the round of 8 finalists -- it became apparent that this plan was more ambitious than those submitted by other communities.
 So ambitious, in fact, that a representative from Frontier suggested that the city pare down its focus.
 The suggestion prompted Huntington’s America’s Best Communities leadership team to make a decision in the days before the America’s Best Communities Summit in April 2016 in Durham, North Carolina – should they narrow the plans or move forward with an “all-or-nothing” approach?
 Mayor Steve Williams was undeterred and stressed to the leadership team that he would rather withdraw from the competition than whittle it down.